AntoineThebaud/poc-perses-dac/README.md

 This file should be regenerated after any change done to the CUE defs, in order to have it always in sync & reflecting the current state of the schemas.

 # TODO
-- extract the dynamic aggregation clause logic in a Perses lib
 - layout helper
 - links between dashboards
 - reusable options